drocheam/optrace/docs/source/usage/gui.rst

 Under some circumstances it is useful to provide additional parameters like properties or functions to the GUI so they can be accessed in the control window.
 For instance, we implemented a function that changes the geometry in some specific way or steps through different source or lens constellations.

-As example, the user can define some function :python:`func` inside his script and pass it to the TraceGUI:
+As example, the user can define some function :python:`func` inside his script and pass it to the |TraceGUI|:

 .. testcode::